 Manner of Payments.
 Payments under this Agreement shall be made on each Payment Date by the County withholding Cultural Hotel-Motel Tax Revenue received during the current Payment Period.

 Amount of Payments.
 On each Payment Date, 4Culture authorizes the County to withhold the lesser of (i) $2 million or (ii) the Outstanding Advance Balance plus unpaid accrued Interest as Payment.
 If, for any reason there are insufficient Cultural Hotel-Motel Tax Revenues in the Lodging Tax Fund on any Payment Date, then 4Culture authorizes the County to withhold an amount on the first day of the month following any Payment Date and, to the extent necessary, on the first day of subsequent months, until the County has withheld the amount of the insufficiency, but in no event may the County withhold more than $2 million as Payment in any Payment Period.
-For example, if on a Payment Date the Outstanding Advance Balance is $2,400,000 and the unpaid accrued Interest is $1,525.45, then the County will withhold the lesser amount of $2,000,000.
+For example, if on a Payment Date the Outstanding Advance Balance, together with unpaid accrued Interest is $2,400,000, then the County will withhold the lesser amount of $2,000,000.
 If only $1,900,000 of Cultural Hotel-Motel Tax Revenues is in the Lodging Tax Fund on the Payment Date, then the County will withhold $1,900,000 and will withhold the remainder, $100,000, on the first day of the next month following the next Payment Date.
-If, on a Payment Date the Outstanding Advance Balance is $1,400,000 and the unpaid accrued Interest is $1,525.45, then the County will withhold $1,401,525.45 (which is an amount lesser than $2,000,000) on the first day of the next month following the next Payment Date.
+If, on a Payment Date the Outstanding Advance Balance is $1,400,000 and the unpaid accrued Interest is $1,525.45, then the County will withhold $1,401,525.45 (which is an amount lesser than $2,000,000) on that Payment Date.

 Reconciliation.
 If, as of December 31, the Payment made that year is more than 15% of the Cultural Hotel-Motel Tax Revenues received during that Payment Period, then the County shall decrease the next Payment by an amount equal to the difference; provided, however, no Payment shall be less than the lesser of (i) $1.5 million or (ii) the Outstanding Advance Balance plus unpaid accrued Interest.
 If, for example, the Payment made that year is $200,000 more than 15% of the Cultural Hotel-Motel Tax Revenues received during that Payment Period, then the County will decrease the next Payment by $200,000, subject to the minimum.
 Consequently, assuming that the Payment otherwise due on that next Payment Date is $2,000,000, the Payment actually due would be $1,800,000.
 If, on a Payment Date the Outstanding Advance Balance together with unpaid accrued Interest is $1,300,000, then the County will withhold $1,300,000 rather than $1,500,000.
 If only $1,000,000 of Cultural Hotel-Motel Tax Revenues is available in the Lodging Tax Fund on the Payment Date, then the County will withhold $1,000,000 on the Payment Date and will withhold the remainder, ($800,000 in the first example; $300,000 in the second example) on the first day of the next month following the next Payment Date.
 If, for any reason there are insufficient Cultural Hotel-Motel Tax Revenues in the Lodging Tax Fund on any Payment Date to make this minimum Payment as reconciled, then, as in Section 6.5(d), 4Culture authorizes the County to withhold the difference an amount on the first day of the month following any Payment Date and, to the extent necessary, on the first day of subsequent months, until the County has withheld the amount of the insufficiency.